ilfamilia/snake-console-cpp/README.md

 ## Features
 - Continuous snake movement
 - Direction control using WASD
+- Snake grows when eating food
-- Random food spawning
+- Random food spawning (never spawns on the snake)
-- Food respawns after being eaten
 - Score tracking displayed on screen
-- Collision detection with walls
+- Collision detection (walls and self-collision)
+- Game over message that stops the game
 - Clean console rendering with separated UI

 ## Controls